rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

   37: rustc_driver::run_compiler
 ```

-If you want line numbers for the stack trace, you can enable `debug = true` in
+If you set `debug = true`, you will get line numbers for the stack trace.
-your config.toml and rebuild the compiler (`debuginfo-level = 1` will also add
-line numbers, but `debug = true` gives full debuginfo).
-Then the backtrace will
+`debuginfo-level = 1` will also add line numbers, but `debug = true` gives
-look like this:
+full debug info.
+Then the backtrace will look like this:

 ```text
 stack backtrace: